pdf-raku/PDF-Tags-raku/README.md

 ### Content Continuation

-Content sometimes needs to be continued across graphics objects, such as a paragraph that spans multiple pages.
+Content sometimes needs to be continued across graphics elements, such as a paragraph that spans multiple pages.
 The `mark` method may be called repeatably to achieve this:

 ```raku